 History provides a few pointers to investment themes that might work in a dollar bear market, some more reliable than others.

 Over the course of the last few long-term dollar cycles, there has been a close relationship between equity valuations and the strength of the dollar.
 When the dollar strengthens, price-to-earnings multiples for stocks rise too, with multiples falling again as the dollar weakens.
 This holds for international as well as U.S. equity valuations.
 While global stocks can still perform well during dollar bear cycles, we note that earnings growth will likely be more important than valuation expansion in this environment.
-This may favor dividend-paying stocks with more reliable cash flow characteristics.
+This may favour dividend-paying stocks with more reliable cash flow characteristics.

 The line chart compares the value of the trade-weighted U.S. Dollar Index (DXY) and the trailing price-to-earnings multiple of the S&P 500 Index weekly from January 22, 1993 through January 20, 2023.
 The two data series tend to rise and fall together.